 Both Bazett and Shirou find themselves in time loop that lasts four days, beginning of the fourth day of the 5th Holy Grail War.
 Each time they die or survive four days, they always awake on the first day of the loop aware of what has happened to them since the first time loop began.
 Determined to end the loop, Bazett, Avenger, and Shirou fight to discover the truth behind what's causing the endless four days.

-It might not have the large scope of the other Fate stories, but it's not necessarily a bad thing, because it leads to a more focused narrative.
-While the premise of this plot might seem quite generic given the whole groundhog day thing, and the fact that it's eerily similar to Kagetsu Tohya (another Type-Moon game), that's not really the point.
-What makes this game special is not the premise, but the execution: almost everything about this story is executed very well.
-(The one exception to this in my opinion is the ending: While enjoyable, it's anti-climatic and uses a Deus Ex Machina to wrap up the story.)
+While the premise of this story might seem quite generic given the whole groundhog day plot, (and the fact that it's eerily similar to Kagetsu Tohya, another Type-Moon game), that's not really the point.
+It might not have the large scope like the other stories in the Fate series, but it's not necessarily a bad thing, because it leads to a more focused narrative.
+What makes Fate/hollow ataraxia special is not the premise, but the execution: almost everything about this story is executed very well, with the only exception being the ending.
+While enjoyable, it's anti-climactic and uses a Deus Ex Machina to wrap up the story, which is extremely frustrating, given how great the rest of the story is.

-No matter what tone of writing was in place at the time, Fate/hollow ataraxia excels in creating excellent scenes that are interesting and enjoyable.
+No matter what tone Fate/hollow ataraxia utilizes, it excels in creating excellent scenes that are interesting and enjoyable.
 It has a high quality of writing that is consistent throughout, with almost every scene helping to develop characters, have interesting character interactions or just be flat out enjoyable to the reader.
 These scenes, which range from a simple things like eating food, to epic fights, is something that really make the story great and help the enjoyment of the game.
-Even though a good majority of characters already have a great deal of development due to Fate/stay night being way longer than it needed, the extra development is appreciate and the development with the new characters like Caren and Avenger was absolutely great.
+Even though a good majority of characters already have a great deal of development due to Fate/stay night being way longer than it needed, the extra development is appreciated and the development with the new characters like Caren and Avenger was absolutely great.

-Fate/hollow ataraxia is a story I love.
+I can go on and on about how great the writing is in Fate/hollow ataraxia, and how well it does every little thing, but i'll spare you the gushing.
 It's like a compilation of everything great about Type-Moon stories to me, and it's a story I can't help but enjoy.
 It's well written, very enjoyable, and does very little wrong.
-What more can you ask for?

 Writing - 10/10

 Due to Fate/hollow ataraxia's interesting way of plot progression, this creates an interesting means of gameplay.
 It creates a semi-linear plot, with the main plot being broke into chapters and told in a straight line, but for all the side stories, it's very open: you can do most of the events in any order you feel like.
 You switch between the perspectives of Bazett and Shirou; at the beginning of each chapter you have the kinetic novel-like Bazett segments, then you play with Shirou for the rest of it.
 When you are playing Shirou, it's 4 days, each day broken up into 4 segments (morning, noon, afternoon, night) in which you see one event.
 Each character represents an event and when there's an event you haven't seen, there's either a NEW or ! that pops up.
 All ! events are for the story, while the NEW ones are just things on the side.
 The big kicker to the gameplay?
-Saves act as quick-saves and you can't make a ton of them.
+Saves act as quick-saves and you can't make a ton of them, and you have to continue where you were at.

 Gameplay - 9/10

 If you haven't noticed, this game is pretty.
 While a good majority of art is just carryovers from Fate/stay night, but all the new stuff is amazing and there's quite a bit.
-This is like the first truly modern Type-Moon work in my eyes, with some absolutely beautiful CG.
-Even though it's only a year newer than F/SN, it's aged so much better.
+This is really the first truly modern Type-Moon work in my eyes, and it has some absolutely beautiful CG.
+Even though it's only a year after F/SN, it's aged so much better.
 It's so polished, beautiful and detailed; It's a game with style, one that uses style to get over technological feats.
 I also really appreciate all the visual effects this game has, like the simple omake-esque art, to more advanced things like bokeh, and it really spices it up makes the visuals into something special.
 Even b etter than that though... is those amazing fight scenes.
 While being a Visual Novel, they have so much art, and the motion is so fluid that it's like watching an anime.
+The archer fight with saber was just brilliant...
 It's fantastic and I love it.

 Visuals - 9/10